Optimizing ArgoCD performance in HA configurations

 ArgoCD is slow

-It has already been four years since we migrated the continuous delivery (CD) function of our A product to ArgoCD.
-During this period, the number of services we have migrated from legacy systems has continued to increase, and the resources managed in our CD environment have expanded rapidly.
-Although we achieved smooth deployment at the beginning of the migration, new challenges that have arisen in the past few years have highlighted the need for optimization.
+It's already been four years since we migrated the continuous delivery (CD) function of our A product to ArgoCD.
+During this period, the number of services we migrated from legacy systems has continued to increase, and the resources managed in our CD environment have rapidly expanded.
+While the migration initially went smoothly, new challenges have arisen over the past few years, highlighting the need for optimization.

 One day, you notice a delay in deployment.

 One day, a backend developer reported that deployment was taking more than 30 minutes.
-When I checked the ArgoCD UI, I was shocked to see that the deployment was taking longer than 30 minutes.
+I immediately checked the ArgoCD UI and was shocked to find that the situation was not right.

 Context deadline exceeded